We are sharing here a set of very useful SAP BO Interview Question Answers:

-In my project, we were using secured connection as we were working in a team and also the reports had to be shared between the cross-functional team.
+Answer: In my project, we were using the secured connection as we were working in a team and also the reports had to be shared between the cross-functional team.

-The last and main reason of using secured connection is that since it is saved in a repository, so if your requirement is to publish the reports over repository, you will have to use a secured connection.
+The last and main reason for using a secured connection is that since it is saved in a repository, so if your requirement is to publish the reports over repository, you will have to use a secured connection.

 Q #18) Explain your idea of a Universe in BO and its relevance with the assignments you have worked upon.

-A universe is a logical layer between backend and a front end of the reporting.
-It is a metadata layer which isolates the technical complexities of the source system from business user/report developer.
+Answer: A universe is a logical layer between the backend and the front end of the reporting.
+It is a metadata layer that isolates the technical complexities of the source system from the business user/report developer.

 Q #19) With what extension the universes get created in IDT?

-In IDT, the universes get created with “.unx” extension.
+Answer: In IDT, the universes get created with the “.unx” extension.
 It is stored in the form of a file.

 Q #20) How the universes created in IDT are made available in BO?

-Once universe is created, we publish the universe using a secured connection and then import the universe in BO to make a report on top of it.
+Answer: Once the universe is created, we publish the universe using a secured connection and then import the universe in BO to make a report on top of it.

 Q #21) What made you choose webi over other reporting tools?

-The reason for opting webi was its user-friendly interface, the better way of presentations, ad-hoc analysis and advanced reporting capabilities.
-These features are lacking in other reporting tools like crystal reports, BeX analyzer, and WAD.
+Answer: The reason for opting webi was its user-friendly interface, the better way of presentations, ad-hoc analysis and advanced reporting capabilities.
+These features are lacking in other reporting tools like crystal reports, BeX analyzers, and WAD.

 Question #22) Have you ever encountered the scenario of a chasm trap?
 If yes, what is the way to resolve it as per your suggestion?